Training at Roberts Wesleyan College aims to spot and prevent violence

 “Took that system that the FBI had created and we designed our own training module.
 I don’t think anyone else in the country has designed a training module around making prevention a reality,” said Joe Testani, the director of the Justice and Security Institute at Roberts Wesleyan College and a former FBI agent.

-Their clients include businesses, schools, and places of worships.
+Their clients include businesses, schools, and places of worship.
 There are two types of training.
 The goal, to teach communities to identify and stop violence before it happens.

 “So that when a scenario arises with an employee or a student, that they understand their behaviors, that they know what those behaviors mean, where those behaviors lie on the pathway, and then what actions they can take,” said Testani.